geeknik/my-awesome-stars/topics.md

 - [ErikBjare/gptme](https://github.com/ErikBjare/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.
 - [alexander-zuev/kollektiv](https://github.com/alexander-zuev/kollektiv) - Kollektiv - open-source LLM chatbot that you can sync with any web content to get contextualized replies
 - [leon-ai/leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.
-- [cpacker/MemGPT](https://github.com/cpacker/MemGPT) - Letta (fka MemGPT) is a framework for creating stateful LLM services.
+- [letta-ai/letta](https://github.com/letta-ai/letta) - Letta (formerly MemGPT) is a framework for creating LLM services with memory.
 - [modelscope/agentscope](https://github.com/modelscope/agentscope) - Start building LLM-empowered multi-agent applications in an easier way.
 - [StreetLamb/tribe](https://github.com/StreetLamb/tribe) - Low code tool to rapidly build and coordinate multi-agent teams
 - [cambrian-mllm/cambrian](https://github.com/cambrian-mllm/cambrian) - Cambrian-1 is a family of multimodal LLMs with a vision-centric design.